theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/rfc-server/transactional-rfc-server.md

 - The strings are merged in .NET and inserted into an SQL server table.
 - Within a tRFC context only export parameters and tables are sent to the RFC server.

-For more information on how to create RFC functions, see [Online Help: RFC Server](https://help.theobald-software.com/en/erpconnect/rfc-server).
+For more information on how to create RFC functions, see [Complete Guide: RFC Server](../../guide/rfc-server/index.md).

 !!! note
     A transactional RFC call cannot receive results.